-Alissa Rumsey MS, RD, founder of Alissa Rumsey Nutrition and Wellness and creator of the free e-guide 3 Steps to a Healthier You, is a fan of the Nordic diet, just like she's a fan of the Mediterranean diet.
-However, while both diets are similar, the regional differences in locally grown foods and the Nordic promotion of eating organic utilizes less waste.
+Alissa Rumsey MS, RD, founder of Alissa Rumsey Nutrition and Wellness and creator of the free e-guide, "Three Steps to a Healthier You," is a fan of the Nordic diet, just like she's a fan of the Mediterranean diet.
+However, while both diets are similar, the regional differences in locally grown foods and the Nordic promotion of eating organic utilize less waste.

 "The new Nordic diet and the Mediterranean diet are similar ways of eating.
 They both include plenty of fresh, local plant-based foods and moderate amounts of fish and eggs, with small amounts of dairy and limited red meat, sweets, and processed foods," she says.
 "The main types of fruits, vegetables, and grains may differ slightly between the diets, as what is local in the Mediterranean region is different than to the more northern Nordic region."

 Unlike the Mediterranean diet, the new Nordic diet advocates heavily for eating organic whenever possible, and includes whole grains like rye and barley, as well as mushrooms and loganberries—all foods you won't find in the Mediterranean region.